MTA NSW offers a range of benefits for its members, including

 Student members are teachers who are studying music full-time in a recognised tertiary degree or diploma.
 They receive a discount on their membership fees.
 Student membership may only be held for four years and evidence of student status must be included with the membership application form.

 Friend Membership is for retired teachers, interested members of the public, parents, grandparents, siblings, in fact any individual of the community who is not currently teaching music.
 We welcome all supporters to become Friend Members!

 How do I apply?

-You can download an application form, or contact the office on 9570 1436 and an application form will be mailed to you.
+You can download an application form, or contact the office on 02 8000 3780 and an application form will be emailed to you.

 Frequently asked questions